-If you're here and asking yourself questions such as "Would my kid enjoy learning carpentry?" or "Should my kid learn these skills?" let me assure you that your child will love learning the life-skill that is carpentry.
-Carpentry has numerous benefits for your child such as the development of:
+If you're here and asking yourself questions such as "Would my kid enjoy learning carpentry?" or "Should my kid learn these skills?" let me assure you that your child will love learning the life-skill that is carpentry and benefit from doing so in more ways than one.
+So what does carpentry have to offer your child?
+How about the development of:

 a boost to self confidence

 Also, carpentry, or simply put the skills to be handy, is truly a life-skill that kids and parents alike should have and will want to have.
 Think about it.
 Ever wanted to fix or repair something around the house?
 How do you repair drywall?
 What about building a fence, a hammock stand, or a playhouse in the backyard?
 What about adding some planter stands or raised garden beds outside?
 Want to redo the cabinets in your kitchen?
 Where do you even start?
 What tools do you need?
 Know how to use them?
 If you were never taught this skillset do you wish you had?
 Want to have your kids gain this knowledge?

 Now what about carpentry as a profession?
 First off, carpentry, trade school, and/ or any job in the trades should never be seen as a lesser alternative to college.
 With construction booming right now demand is high for skilled labor!
 However, companies are having a hard time filling many of their positions due to the younger generation no longer being taught the trades in grade school which has resulted in a massive skills gap that affects all of us.
 As the saying goes, "Skilled labor isn't cheap and cheap labor isn't skilled."
 Would you prefer your next project to be done with poor craftsmanship?
 Neither would I.

 If there's one article to "hammer it home" for me it's this one from CBS's Sunday Morning with Jane Pauley.
 Reported by journalist Mark Strassman this news story is titled "Help Wanted" and aired in October, 2017.